venkateshreddypala/Spectrum_RESTful/README.md

 - GET	/transaction/{transaction}/id	To get all the transaction associated to the specified user with an id.
 - GET	/rewards/{name}/{id}	Given a reward, get filtered list of name that contain the given tag id
 - PUT	/transaction/{transaction}/{id}	To update a specific transaction associated with the given id/user.
-- DELETE /transaction/{id}	To delete a specific transaction associated with the given user.
 ```

 Example model to create a POST method